fecony/oscargabriel-dev/src/app/pages/blog/content/a-tour-of-alchemy-through-better-t-stack.md

 });
 ```

 **Resource bindings**: The `DB: db` binding automatically gives your Worker access to the D1 database created above.
-It's

 **Secret management**: The `alchemy.secret()` wrapper ensures sensitive values like API keys are encrypted in your state files and securely injected into your Worker at runtime.
 Non-secret environment variables simply passed through with dotenv and are defined in plaintext in your state files.